As seen in:

-You might think that extra sections are just to fill the empty spaces.
+You might think that extra sections on a resume are just to fill the empty spaces.
 It’s much more than that.
 These sections can really boost your chances of getting that desired job!

 Here’s how to make an impressive resume with additional sections:

-- Show off certifications: they prove you’ve got important job-related skills.
+- Show off certifications on your resume: they prove you’ve got important job-related skills.
 You can easily find free certification courses online and work on them in your spare time.

 - Add professional memberships: there are many associations for virtually any profession.
 Joining one can help you work on your professional development as well as make new valuable connections.